Gates12/Realtime-Tictactoe-Engine/README.md

 **Why Pure ES5 JavaScript for Server Module?**
 Nakama's embedded JS engine (goja) has limited ES6+ support.
 Pure ES5 ensures maximum compatibility — no shorthand properties or spread operators that cause parser panics.

+**Why Room Codes?**
+Allows friends to play together privately without random matchmaking.
+A 6-character alphanumeric code is generated server-side and stored in the match label for lookup.

 ---